 Example:

-const browser = await device.launch()
+const browser = await worker.launch()

 worker.browsers()